 - 1. Unsubsidized loans are not need based.
 Students may borrow up to the amount of the student's cost of attendance less other expected financial assistance (not to exceed annual loan limits). - 2.
 The Federal government does not pay interest subsidies to the lender while the student is enrolled or during periods of deferment.
 Interest must either be paid or capitalized, i.e. added to the principal. - 3.
 Student would pay a combined organization/ guarantee fee of 6.5% rebated directly to U.S. Department of Education.
 Students may receive both subsidized and unsubsidized loans provided the combined amount borrowed does not exceed applicable loan limits, and that the student's eligibility for a subsidized Federal Stafford loan can be determined prior to determining eligibility for the unsubsidized loan.
-The law also stipulates that borrowers may apply for both subsidized and unsubsidized loans using a single application and that such borrowers must be given a single repayment schedule.
+The law also stipulates that borrowers may apply for both subsidized and unsubsidized and unsubsidized not be determined prior.